ChidiOkeke/crest-bank/README.md

    yarn install
    ```

-3. Create a .env.dev fnd .env.dist files in the root directory and set your environment variables.
+3. Create .env.dev and .env.dist files in the root directory and set your environment variables.
 You can use the .env.example file as a reference.

 ### Running the Server